Category Archives: 1-2026 Prep

 Hike and Wild Swim

-The walkers will be accompanied by two of our leaders, and the swim will be overseen by Ffit Conwy Instructors / Lifeguards.
+The walkers will be accompanied by two of our walk leaders, and the swim will be overseen by Ffit Conwy Instructors / Lifeguards.

 A warm drink and snacks/food for after your swim is a must.

+Duration: All day.
 Please bring a packed lunch.
 A flask of hot chocolate would be a great addition.

 Distance: 5 mi / 8 km for the walk

-Minibus one-way, with a walk out, or back.
+Transport: Minibus one-way, either out, or back.

 Refreshments will be available in the Hall both before and after your walk.
 (See ‘our cafe’.)